 The most critical step is noticing when Vampire Thinking Tricksters are draining your enthusiasm, creativity, and opportunities.
 Then decide what you’re going to do about it.
 Work on one at a time.
 Be patient.
 Understand which of these tricksters are rooted in your thinking.
 You may learn that the label ADHD is not the only thing holding you back.

-If you’d like to get on track and work on your emotional health, please join our January 17 webinar on Vampire Thinking.
-Register now.
+If you’d like to get on track and work on your emotional health, learn more about the Banish Vampire Thinking Program.